patternfly-kotlin/mvp/README.md

 # fritz2-mvp

-Small MVP implementation based on [fritz2](https://www.fritz2.dev/).
+MVP implementation based on [fritz2](https://www.fritz2.dev/).

 ## Building Blocks

-`fritz2-mvp` comes with just a few classes and provides a very lightweight and straight forward MVP implementation:
+fritz2-mvp comes with just a few classes and provides a very lightweight and straight forward MVP implementation:

 ### Model

 You are free to use any kind of model you want to.
 There are no restrictions in the API.
-Usually you'd use some kind of data classes which you get or create in the presenter and pass them to the view.
+Usually you'd use some kind of data classes which you create or fetch in the presenter.

 ### View

-The view is a simple interface with a single property you need to implement.
+The view is a simple interface with just a single property you need to implement.

 ```kotlin
 interface View {